 Wishmaster‘s djinn is a classic horror creation.

-Granted, it is little more than a slight variation on the genie-in-the-lamp tale, but thanks to a scintillating performance from the vastly underrated Andrew Divoff, what we have beyond the dated CGI and sub-par heroine is one of the cutest horror movies of the 90s.
+It may be little more than a slight variation on the genie-in-the-lamp tale, but thanks to a scintillating performance from the vastly underrated Andrew Divoff as the movie’s eponymous demon, what we have beyond the dated CGI and sub-par heroine is one of the cutest horror movies of the 90s.
 If this had been made during the previous decade’s horror boom, I’m pretty sure it would have a much bigger cult following.

 Like all low-key hits made on a relatively minuscule budget, there was bound to be a whole series of sequels, and inevitably those sequels would become tiresome and bereft of value.
-It happened to all of the successful horror creations – think Jason Goes to Hell, Freddy’s Dead and Halloween: Resurrection – but like those movies, the marquee character was enough to keep moviegoers coming back for more, in spite of an increasingly tired formula.
+It happened to the majority of successful horror creations—think Jason Goes to Hell, Freddy’s Dead and Halloween: Resurrection—but like those movies, the marquee character was enough to keep moviegoers coming back for more, in spite of an increasingly tired formula.
 The fact that those sequels were all direct-to-video efforts probably goes some way to explaining the comparative anonymity of the franchise.

-Of all those characters mentioned, the djinn is perhaps closest to Fred Krueger.
+Of all those characters mentioned, the djinn is perhaps closest to Fred Krueger we would ever see.
 Divoff’s malevolent wizard is deliciously sadistic and able to plunge his characters into dreamlike scenarios, and his devilish charm eats up every frame.
-As is the case with Krueger and Robert Englund, there is no separating the character from the actor, and it is no coincidence that the quality of the Wishmaster series plummeted immediately following Divoff’s departure after the second instalment.
+As is the case with Krueger and Robert Englund, there is no separating the character from the actor, and it is no coincidence that the quality of the Wishmaster series plummeted immediately after Divoff’s departure following the second instalment.

 The crux is, although the djinn has unlimited powers, he can only do what people ask of him, and heroine Alex (Lauren) proves a tough cookie to manipulate, refusing to take the creature’s offers even when he is in disguise, declining simple but easily distorted invitations to tea or dinner.
 It is from the creature’s frustrations, as well as the nefariousness of his actions, that much of the humour is derived in what proves a fun and witty horror outing that far exceeds its ambitions.